Oxford Martin Programme on Integrating Renewable Energy

-Alexander is studying for a DPhil in Geography and the Environment at the University of Oxford, with a focus on Stranded Carbon Assets and their effects on Financial Markets.
+Alexander gained a DPhil in Geography and the Environment at the University of Oxford, with a focus on Stranded Carbon Assets and their effects on Financial Markets.

 He holds a M.Sc.
 (German “Diploma”) in Business Administration and Management from the University of Mannheim in Germany.
 During his M.Sc. studies Alexander focused on Corporate Finance, Asset Valuation and Financial Markets and his master thesis analysed the short time effects of short selling bans on market liquidity and other relevant stock market measures.